igAhmad/Anjani-task/README.md

 # Anjani-task

-- create new project using expo
+- Create new project using expo
-- use animation
+- Use animation
-- use firebase DB
+- Use firebase DB
-- use firebase auth
+- Use firebase auth
-- use navigation
+- Use navigation

 Best :)